particle-iot/blueprint-intermediate-influxdb/README.md

       ![Custom webhook](./images/particle/custom-integration.png)
    3. Select the "Custom Template" tab:
       ![Custom template](./images/particle/custom-template.png)
    4. Paste the following template in.
-Make sure to change the `url` property to match the region your InfluxDB instance is (i.e. `us-east-1-1`).
+Make sure to change the `url` property to match the region your InfluxDB instance (i.e. `us-east-1-1`).

    Note the `body` contents.
 This uses the [line protocol](https://docs.influxdata.com/influxdb3/core/reference/line-protocol/#Copyright) to fill in the time series data.
 You can update it according to your application.

    You should also note the `event` key, this requires data to be published to the `data` event stream.
 Feel free to update this accordingly.

    ```json
    {